Joseph York Hodsdon: Career

 Between 1869 and 1880, Hodsdon operated Caldwell & Hodsdon, a shoe factory in Portland.
 In 1880, he relocated to Yarmouth, taking over the former Farris tannery, where he established Hodsdon Brothers & Company by the town's Fourth Falls, at the western end of today's Royal River Park.

+Hodsdon was one of the six founders of Pumgustuk Water Company in 1887.

 In 1888, he built a large, modern factory building in the town.
 Hodsdon renamed his business as the Hodsdon Shoe Company in 1896.

 He was also a director of the Yarmouth Manufacturing Company.

 In 1899, he was elected to the Maine Senate for Cumberland County.
 He was re-elected shortly before his death.

 Personal life

 Hodsdon was married to Georgia Anna Small, with whom he had one son, Grenville Andrew, in 1864.
-He was named for his Georgia's brother, who died five years earlier.
+He was named for Georgia's brother, who died five years earlier.

 Hodsdon was a member of Yarmouth's First Universalist Church on the town's Main Street, and was also a freemason.